nbgl/rl-tic-tac-toe/README.md

 # rl-tic-tac-toe

 This is an idea for a project that teaches basic reinforcement learning to high schoolers.
 At one stage I was planning it for an [NCSS](https://ncss.edu.au/summer-school) Masterclass, but it may be too complicated.
+I&rsquo;m putting it on GitHub in case someone finds it useful &#x1F937;

 It is aimed at bright students, who know basic Python and high-school level maths.
 It is dependent on base Python 3 only and does not require third-party packages.
 Students should be able to complete this in a day from scratch, or a few hours if they are given a template that implements the boring bits.

-Students will learn the basic concepts of reinforcement learning (agent, state, action, reward) as well as basic Q-learning.
+Students will learn the basic concepts of reinforcement learning (agent, state, action, reward) as well as basic _Q_-learning.

 Of course, students vary in their capabilities.
 We need to cater to students who are beginners to computer science, as well as to more experienced programmers (without anyone getting lost or bored).
 There are multiple stages to the exercise.
 A student who completes at least two can say that they used reinforcement learning to play tic-tac-toe!